Class Participation (Spring 2021)

 - 1.0 point each: Request and fulfill* an additional peer review.
 Additional peer reviews can be requested from the assignment page in Peer Feedback.

-- 0.1 to 3.0 points each: Post a high-quality contribution on Piazza (actual point value varies by post; make sure your Georgia Tech email is attached to your Piazza account).
+- 0.1 to 3.0 points each: Post a high-quality contribution on the forum (actual point value varies by post; make sure your Georgia Tech email is attached to your forum account).
 (Maximum 40 points.)

 - 0.5 point each: Complete a classmate’s request for assignment or project participation.

 - 0.5 point each: Submit a candidate exam question to the form on Canvas.
 (Maximum 10 points.)

 - 2.0 point each: Submit an annotated bibliography entry to the form on Canvas.
 (Maximum 20 points.)